 How can persistent pelvic pain affect you?

 Living with persistent pelvic pain can affect your life in many ways.
 It can cause changes in different organs and muscles, which may lead to other physical problems.
-For example, changes in muscles can lead to issues that affect your bladder and bowel, or it may contribute to back and leg pain.
+For example, changes in certain muscles can lead to bladder and bowel problems.

-Persistent pelvic pain can also affect your quality of life.
-For example, it can impact your emotional and social life, or it can change the way you feel about your body.
+Persistent pelvic pain can affect your quality of life.
 You may avoid certain activities or social situations that make your pain worse.
 Pain can affect your work, sleep, sex life and personal relationships.
-It may also cause anxiety, depression, frustration and grief.
+It can also affect your mental and emotional health.

 This content has been reviewed by a group of medical subject matter experts, in accordance with Jean Hailes policy.